dr-mushtaq/Medicine-Recommendation-System/ReadMe.md

 Possible Condition: Viral Fever
 Recommended Medicine: Paracetamol

-Advice: Stay hydrated and consult a doctor if symptoms persist.
+"⚠️ This may indicate Viral Fever.
+Commonly used medication includes Paracetamol, but please consult a doctor before taking any medicine."

 ## 🧰 Technology Stack